manneocampo/Hangman-Game/README.md

 Overview:
 Create a hangman computer game.
 This app will run in the browser and feature dynamically updated HTML powered by JavaSfcript code.

-This project utilizes HTML5, CSS3, and JavaScript.
+This project utilizes HTML5, CSS3, Bootstrap and JavaScript.